Multi Storey Extension Cost

 - Install basic interior fittings and finishings, such as curtain poles, shelves, and blinds.

-Building Regulations for Multi Storey Extensions
+Planning Permission for Multi Storey Extensions

-- Roof pitch - The roof pitch of the extension should match the original property "as far as practicable".
+- Roof Pitch — The roof pitch of the extension should match the original property "as far as practicable".

 - Windows — Side elevation upper-floor windows need to have obscured glazing.

-At times during construction, a building inspector from the local authority will visit the site to ensure that all building regulations are being met.
+At times during construction a building inspector will visit the site to ensure that all building regulations are being met.
+Once the extension is finished the council will issue you with a Completion Certificate.

 Well-designed house extensions can transform homes by maximising the usable floor space, while adding to the market value.
 Here's what you need to know when hiring a local builder for your project: